 Set up like a European inn, the B&B features two deluxe rooms with private baths and four rooms that share two hall bathrooms.
 Keypad locks on the inn's front and back doors allow you to come and go as you please.

 The inn's location two blocks from Main Street makes it a sweet spot for any Greenville visitor, whether you bike or not.
 Falls Park on the Reedy - one of the city's most iconic attractions - is a short stroll away.
 Adjacent to the park is the Peace Center, where you can watch concerts, Broadway productions, dance performances and comedy shows.
 The walkable downtown corridor also features a wide array of hip restaurants, shops, galleries and museums.

 Guests can post comments about their favorite local eateries on several ceiling-to-floor chalkboards in the inn's kitchen and downstairs hallway.
-Among the most popular are Smoke on the Water, American Grocery Restaurant, Nose Dive, Lazy Goat, Grill Marks, Luna Rosa Gelato Cafe and Larkin's on the River.
+Among the most popular are Smoke on the Water, American Grocery Restaurant, Nose Dive, Lazy Goat, Grill Marks and Larkin's on the River.

 In addition to the Peace Center, evening entertainment options include Smiley's Acoustic Cafe, Alchemy Comedy Theater, Coffee Underground and Rainer's Cafe + Bar.
 Several downtown restaurants also offer live performances nightly.
 And if you're in town during baseball season, you may catch the Greenville Drive playing in Fluor Field just down the road from the inn.

 Another must-do event is the Saturday morning farmers market on Main Street and McBee Avenue.
 Some 75 vendors selling the season's freshest produce and original crafts line two blocks of the downtown district.
 On any given weekend, the assortment of entertainment may include live music and a cooking demonstration by a local chef.